Cincinnati Zoo and Botanical Gardens has around 2000 animals including, Fiona, the famous baby hippo.

 When the zoo was closed in 2020 due to the pandemic, Cincinnati Zoo home safaris got popular.
 Check out their videos.

-Fiona, the Nile Hippo, is one of the most popular animals at the Cincinnati Zoo and Botanical Garden.
+Cincinnati Zoo’s Fiona is one of the most popular animals at the Zoo and Botanical Garden.

 She is the first Nile hippo born at the Cincinnati Zoo in 75 years and the first of the species to be scanned in the womb using ultrasound.

-This Cincinnati Zoo baby hippo was born six weeks premature and weighed just 29 pounds- about half as much as the low end of the average birth weight for a Nile hippo.
+This Cincinnati Zoo baby hippo was born six weeks premature and weighed just 29 pounds- about half as much as a Nile hippo’s low end of the average birth weight.

 Millions of wildlife lovers worldwide followed Cincinnati Zoo keepers even as they nursed Fiona back to health.